uikoo9/viho/packages/viho-llm/README.md

 const openai = OpenAIAPI({
   apiKey: 'your-openai-api-key',
-  baseURL: 'https://api.openai.com/v1', // or your custom endpoint
+  baseURL: 'https://api.openai.com/v1', // or your custom endpoint });

+// Send a chat message
+const response = await openai.chat({
   modelID: 'gpt-4o',
-  modelThinking: 'enabled', // 'enabled' or 'disabled' for reasoning models });
+  modelThinking: 'enabled', // 'enabled' or 'disabled' for reasoning models

-// Send a chat message
-const response = await openai.chat(
-  'You are a helpful assistant.', // system prompt 'Hello, how are you?', // user prompt
+  systemPrompt: 'You are a helpful assistant.',
-);
+  userPrompt: 'Hello, how are you?',
+});

 console.log(response);
 ```